percona/pmm/docs/setting-up/server/aws.md

 1. Expand the disk from AWS Console/CLI to the desired capacity.

 2. Login to the PMM EC2 instance and verify that the disk capacity has increased.
-For example, if you have expanded disk from 16G to 32G, `dmesg` output should look like below:
+For example, if you have expanded your disk from 16G to 32G, `dmesg` output should look like below:

     ```txt
     [  535.994494] xvdb: detected capacity change from 17179869184 to 34359738368